-Boats must meet the ASW Minimum Safety Rules at all times during racing in Antigua Sailing Week, the Peters & May Round Antigua Race and the Guadeloupe to Antigua Race.
+Boats must meet the ASW Minimum Safety Rules at all times during racing in Antigua Sailing Week and the Peters & May Round Antigua Race.
 All equipment specified in these Rules must be in date, in workable condition and suitable for the purpose for which it is to be used.
 These Rules shall not be grounds for protest except by the Race Committee or International Jury.